-To investigate the effects of repeated RF pulses on the magnetization and the polarization dynamics, we integrate Eq.
+- To investigate the effects of repeated RF pulses on the magnetization and the polarization dynamics, we integrate Eq.
 (1) and apply RF pulses (with flip angle θ) at a fixed repetition time T_R .
-To avoid confusion, we do not specify a time unit in our simulations as different samples can have widely different timescales experimentally, e.g. 1H DNP with 4oxo TEMPO builds up in tens of seconds (see experimental results below), 13C DNP in diamond through the endogenous P1 centres takes tens of minutes (Kwiatkowski et al., 2018a) and silicon nano- and microparticles take hours (Dementyev et al., 2008; Kwiatkowski et al., 2018b).
-Figure 1a shows simulated build-up curves under different RF readout schemes relative to a reference simulation without RF pulses.
-Stronger pulses or shorter repetition times lead to reduced apparent build-up times and steady-state polarization levels as shown in Table 1 and Fig. 1a.
+To avoid confusion, we do not specify a time unit in our simulations as different samples can have widely different time scales experimentally, e.g., 1H DNP with 4-oxo TEMPO builds up in tens of seconds (see experimental results below), 13C DNP in diamond through the endogenous P1 centers takes tens of minutes (Kwiatkowski et al., 2018a) and silicon nano- and microparticles take hours (Dementyev et al., 2008; Kwiatkowski - 120 et al., 2018b).
+Fig. 1a shows simulated build-ups build-up curves under different RF readout schemes relative to a reference simulation without RF pulses.
+Stronger pulses or shorter repetition times lead to apparently reduced apparent build-up times and steady-state polarizations polarization levels as shown in Tab.
+1 and Fig. 1aand Tab.
+1...